sowasser/sowasser.com/_posts/2019-01-03-IEA-poster.md

 image: /assets/images/IEA19/iea_poster.png
 ---

 I'm writing this post to accompany a poster presented at the [Irish Ecological Association][IEA] conference in Galway, January 2019.
-I have some videos to provide a better idea of the data I'm working with.

 You can access a copy of the poster [here][poster].
+Below you'll find a link to my theoretical model and the video of stickleback fish that I'm using as a comparison for my model.

 <br>